-John Hopkins Hospital interns to hang up short white coats
+Johns Hopkins Hospital interns to hang up short white coats

-BALTIMORE – Breaking with tradition, first-year residents in John Hopkins' Osler Medical Training Program will no longer wear the short white coat.
+BALTIMORE – Breaking with tradition, first-year residents in Johns Hopkins' Osler Medical Training Program will no longer wear the short white coat.

 The Baltimore Sun reports the short white coat was meant to symbolize that the residents were not true physicians until they spent some time on the job.
 But younger generations of residents increasingly have felt the short coat unnecessarily distinguished them from other residents.